The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 #2 – Hibiscus Leaves Turning Yellow – Am I Watering Correctly?

-Remember, Hibiscus plants need lots of water, even more so when it’s is a potted Hibiscus, windy or very hot.
+Remember, tropical Hibiscus need lots of water, even more so when it is a potted Hibiscus, in a windy location or very hot.

 Nevertheless, if you water too much, plants can experience problems with root rot.